 Cook the Food

 While we are still standing by the bulk bins, it’s a good time to build up our courage to cook.
 Rather than buying pre-packaged pies, meal kits, and whatever else, the holidays are the right time to do it from scratch.
-If that means each individual makes less dishes, that’s fine because it is also the right time to play the potluck card.
+If that means each individual makes fewer dishes, that’s fine because it is also the right time to play the potluck card.

 Eat the Responsible Way